+At the time of validation, NEITI had not updated its objectives since 2013 and had not approved a 2016 work plan.
+The Initial Assessment notes, “there is no evidence that key stakeholders have been consulted on the objectives for implementation since 2012.”
+A draft version of the 2016 work plan was available on NEITI’s website at the commencement of Validation.
+The draft available online as of 1 July 2016 did not include costs or sources of funding, nor did it explicitly link to national priorities.
+The plans of the NSWG to review the 2013–2016 Strategic Plan and draft a second Strategic Plan are commendable.
+This undertaking is important to ensure entrenchment of the EITI Standard.
+We reiterate here that we are not able to consider actions taken after 1 July 2016, although they are discussed and referenced to some extent in this section of the International Secretariat’s Initial Assessment.

-Although workplans are generally costed and readily available on NEITI’s homepage, the NSWG only approved a new workplan for 2016 after the start of Nigeria’s Validation.
-The current workplan, like its predecessors, does not update the objectives of the NSWG, which have remained the same since the four-year strategic workplan was drafted in 2012.
-As a result, the workplan maintains the same structure and objectives as it did under the EITI Rules.
-Whereas these were ambitious at the time, extending the scope of EITI reporting to things like the FASD Audit and a so-called Value for Money Audit, some of the challenges identified in section two of this initial assessment can be linked to the fact that the workplan continues to focus on the publication of annual audits.
+Although work plans are generally costed and readily available on NEITI’s homepage, the NSWG only approved a new work plan for 2016 after the start of Nigeria’s Validation.
+The current work plan, like its predecessors, does not update the objectives of the NSWG, which have remained the same since the four-year strategic work plan was drafted in 2012.
+As a result, the work plan maintains the same structure and objectives as it did under the EITI Rules.
+Whereas these were ambitious at the time, extending the scope of EITI reporting to things like the FASD Audit and a so-called “Value for Money” Audit, some of the challenges identified in section two of this Initial Assessment can be linked to the fact that the work plan continues to focus on the publication of annual audits.
 At the same time, it is clear that the NSWG does use the annual progress report, the communications strategy and other mechanisms to link its activities to national priorities throughout the year.

-To address the challenges identified here, the NSWG will need to make progress on the new strategic workplan and link its objectives to national priorities under the wider mandate of the EITI Standard.
-In developing the strategic workplan, the NSWG will wish to consult a wide range of stakeholders and may wish to use the newly created Company Forum and the Civil Society Steering Committee to this purpose.
+To address the challenges identified here, the NSWG will need to make progress on the new strategic work plan and link its objectives to national priorities under the wider mandate of the EITI Standard.
+In developing the strategic work plan, the NSWG will wish to consult a wide range of stakeholders and may wish to use the newly created Company Forum and the Civil Society Steering Committee to this purpose.

 Table 1 – Summary initial assessment table: MSG oversight